-- 24. Information concerning allegations of harassment must so far as reasonably possible be held in confidence by those to whom it is divulged.
+- 23. Information concerning allegations of harassment must so far as reasonably possible be held in confidence by those to whom it is divulged.
 Unnecessary disclosure of such allegations may attract disciplinary sanction.
 Information will be shared on a need-to-know basis, including as appropriate with the individual against whom a complaint is brought.
-Once a formal complaint is pursued, it is likely to be appropriate and/or necessary for certain information to be provided to others within the College, the University, or to external bodies. - 25.
+Once a formal complaint is pursued, it is likely to be appropriate and/or necessary for certain information to be provided to others within the College, the University, or to external bodies.
+The College will not ask victims of harassment to enter into Non-Disclosure Agreements. - 24.
 Those to whom disclosure may be made outside the University include the police, the Office of the Independent Adjudicator ("OIA") and the civil and criminal courts.
 The College will not normally report a matter to the police without the complainant's agreement, except in those rare circumstances where there is sufficient evidence to suggest that an individual poses an extreme risk.